ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 ### Relative performance of ARM vs Intel

-Although they're not directly comparable with their different configurations, but the relative performance numbers shows how much faster my new Macbook Air M2 is compared to my primary Intel iMac 5K Desktop, even with the overhead of running RDBMS's from within Docker containers:
+Although they're not directly comparable with their different configurations, although the relative performance numbers provides some indication on how much faster my new Macbook Air M2 is compared to my primary Intel iMac 5K Desktop, even with the overhead of running RDBMS's from within Docker containers:

 <chart-js :data="{